Daedrus/embci/README.md

   repository
 - Add that repository to Woodpecker and run the pipeline
-- Things should work out of the box provided that your hardware setup is similar to mine and (if different) you have made the correct changes.
+- Things should work out of the box provided that your hardware setup is similar to mine and (if different) you have made the necessary changes.